Gabriele-P03/Note/README.md

    The first one is the next you have to do

- * To add a new note, click on "Add Note" on the popup window.

  * Notice that notification and note is created every time you click on "Save Note", so even if you delete it from the list view, the notification will be NOT eliminated!